 The Constituent Societies (National and Regional) are asked to contribute an amount determined by the EC based on the number of their active members (e.g. 1 USD per person).
 In special circumstances, the constituent society can be exempt from the payment of dues by the consent of the elected officers of the Association (President, Vice-President, Second Vice-President, Secretary General, Assistant Secretary-General, and elected delegates.)

 Dues for student members shall be one-half the dues of individual members.

 Article X. Removal from Membership

-An individual or society may, for reasons communicated to the party concerned, be suspended temporarily from membership or reinstated to active membership by a majority vote of the Executive Committee.
+An individual or society may, for reasons communicated to the party concerned, be suspended temporarily from membership or reinstated to active membership by a majority vote of the Executive Council.